 Looking to Experience Afro-Guyanese Heritage?

-In recognition of Afro-Guyanese ancestors who fought for freedom, several heritage sites throughout Guyana’s coastal region are worthy of a visit for Guyanese and visitors alike.
+In recognition of our Afro-Guyanese ancestors who fought for freedom, several heritage sites throughout Guyana’s coastal region are worthy of a visit for Guyanese and visitors alike.
 So, as your Guyana getaway or weekend gets started or winds down, why not visit a few of these points of interest to learn more about Guyana’s colonial past?

 The 1763 Monument